 Coyle solidified the Bruins’ third line between Trent Frederic and Craig Smith in 2021-22 after struggling the first half of the season as the No. 2 center in place of Krejci behind Bergeron.
 Erik Haula was able to solidify the second-line center spot, allowing Coyle to settle in more comfortably in his perfect spot as the third-line center.

 2. John Moore, Urho Vaakanainen & Three Draft Picks to Anaheim

 At the trade deadline in March, the Bruins had several needs to improve their roster for a playoff run.
 One of the top needs was addressed when Sweeney sent defensemen Moore and Vaakanainen, along with the Black and Gold’s 2022 first-round pick, their 2023 second-round pick, and their 2024 second-round pick to the Anaheim Ducks for left-shot defensemen Hampus Lindholm and forward Kodie Curran.

 After acquiring Lindholm, Sweeney quickly locked up the impending free agent to an eight-year, $52 million contract with a very team-friendly annual cap hit of $6.5 million.
-Six months after locking up McAvoy on a eight-year, $76 million extension in October of 2021, the Bruins have their top-pairing on defense for the foreseeable future.
+Six months after locking up McAvoy on an eight-year, $76 million extension in Oct.
+2021, the Bruins have their top-pairing on defense for the foreseeable future.
 Getting a team to take on Moore’s contract was a win in the deal itself.